 The primary symptoms of acute sinusitis include:

-- Nasal discharge (thick yellow or green discharge from nose)
+Nasal discharge (thick yellow or green discharge from nose), especially if it is long-lasting

 Additional symptoms may include: